Yo Soy Guitarista Chicano y Humanitariano

 Being a Chicano guitarist and humanitarian isn't about having three separate identities—it's about understanding how they weave together into something stronger than any single thread.
 The guitar gives

 My grandmother used to say that music is prayer in motion, and I've come to understand what she meant.
-When I play for asylum seekers waiting for their cases to be heard, or for young people wondering if their voice matters, I'm offering more than sound—I'm offering solidarity.
+But when I play for asylum seekers waiting for their cases to be heard, or for young people wondering if their voice matters, I'm offering more than sound—I'm offering solidarity.
 The same fingers that strum lullabies for my nieces pluck songs of resistance in courthouse steps.